 Draupathi / Kannum Kannum Kollaiyadithaal Day 3 Collection: These Tamil Movies Win Big At Box Office

 Draupathi became successful at the box office acquiring a total gross of Rs 7.29 crore on day 3.
 On day 1, the rural drama acquired Rs 2.71 crore at the Tamil Nadu box office beating action drama Mafia: Chapter 1 (Rs 2.46 crore).
 It is to be noted that Mafia, starring Arun Vijay and Prasanna which has been a blockbuster at the theatres, failed to compete with a low budget but highly successful Draupathi.
-The movie, directed, produced and written by Mohan G, collected Rs 2.12 crore and Rs 2.46 crore from Day 2 and 3 at the Tamil box office collection respectively.
-Also, the movie has gained a total of Rs 0.55 crore till now with Rs 0.13 crore, Rs 0.19 crore, and Rs 0.23 crore on day 1, 2 and 3 at the Chennai box office respectively.
+The movie, directed, produced and written by Mohan G, collected Rs 2.12 crore and Rs 2.46 crore from Day 2 and 3 of the Tamil Nadu box office collection respectively.
+Also, the movie has gained a total of Rs 0.55 crore till now with Rs 0.13 crore, Rs 0.19 crore, and Rs 0.23 crore from day 1, 2 and 3 at the Chennai box office respectively.

 Draupathi features Richard Rishi, Sheela Rajkumar, Karunas and Nishanth in pivotal roles.
 The movie revolves around inter-caste marriages held by a community to trap women, has been receiving positive responses from the audience.